Tapad/sbt-docker-compose/README.md

     | sample2 | 192.168.99.100:32974 | latest      | build        | 5005           | 54803f8a6938 | YES     |
     +---------+----------------------+-------------+--------------+----------------+--------------+---------+

-The 'Image Source' column can be one of the following:
+The 'Image Source' column can be one of the following values:

 1) **defined**: The image tag is hardcoded in the compose file.
 For example: